Q & A: “Guess Who’s Coming to Dinner,” Menasha the Magnificent

 Menasha Skulnik, best known for his work in Yiddish theater, starred in a short-lived sitcom called Menasha the Magnificent as the manager of a restaurant owned by the tyrannical Mrs. Davis.
 It was given a try-out on Monday, February 20th, 1950 from 9:30-10PM as The Magnificent Menasha (also referred to as The Menasha Skulnik Show).
 A weekly series premiered on Monday, July 3rd, airing from 8-8:30PM.

-According to The Complete Directory to Prime Time Network and Cable TV Shows, Mrs. Davis was played by Jean Cleveland in the first episode (presumably the first episode of the weekly series) and by Zamah Cunningham in the rest of the series [7].
+According to The Complete Directory to Prime Time Network and Cable TV Shows, Mrs. Davis was played by Jean Cleveland in the first episode and by Zamah Cunningham for the rest of the series [7].
 Eleven episodes were broadcast during the summer of 1950 with the final episode airing on September 11th.
 The following week, Menasha the Magnificent was replaced by The Paul Winchell and Jerry Mahoney Show.

 Critic Jack Gould, writing in The New York Times, stated that in the premiere Skulnik “had moments of delightful pantomimic clowning, but by and large the script [...] was much too trite” [8].
 He continued: